 When bad winter weather strikes the mid-Atlantic region, it can bring a variety of nasty surprises that leave your home needing repair.
 Ice dams, leaking siding, and drafts that find their ways indoor are all damaging results of winter weather and can be quite a mess for you to clean up.
+You may have home insurance with somebody such as One Sure Insurance that can cover you when some of these nasty winter conditions take a toll on your home.
+Even so, a harsh Winter can take a real toll on your home.
 Fortunately, the professionals at Shanco are experienced in all types of winter home repair, and we want to share a few tips for homeowners when winter weather damages their siding and gutters.

 Winter Home Repair for Siding